 If your business is eligible for the SHOP, you can claim your tax credit there, but you’ll still need to fill out Form 8941.

 If you are a small business, include the tax credit amount as part of the general business credit on your income tax return.

 Reporting ObamaCare Taxes for High Earners

 Anyone in a higher tax bracket should know that there are other taxes which apply to them.
 Like with businesses, most folks in higher tax brackets will have the help of an accountant.
 Please see our section on ObamaCare taxes to learn about taxes that may affect you, like the new Medicare tax on investment income.

-Don’t forget, large businesses who are required to provide coverage, must report coverage status of employees and must make a Employer Responsibility Payment.
+Don’t forget, large businesses who are required to provide coverage must report coverage status of employees and must make an Employer Responsibility Payment.
 The amount of the payment depends upon whether the employee used Marketplace cost assistance or not.
 See employer mandate for more details.